NARRATIVE STRUCTURES by Madeline Dyer

 If you answered ‘yes’ to any of the above, this is the course for you!

 This Narrative Structures class is aimed at writers of all levels who want to deepen their understanding of plot, narratives, and structures.
-Through a range of lectures, masterclasses, live Q&A sessions, text discussions, and structural analyses, students will learn a number of different narrative structures, experiment with new frameworks, and understand which methods work best for them as a writer.
+Through a range of lectures, masterclasses, text discussions, and structural analyses, students will learn a number of different narrative structures, experiment with new frameworks, and understand which methods work best for them as a writer.

 Whether you plan your stories or not doesn’t matter for this course—because structure will still be vitally important, and the content you will learn in this class can be applied at various stages (planning, drafting, or revision) to best suit your own writing process.